Themlaw/Bataille_naval_remaster/README.md

 # Bataille_navale_remaster
-A tactical game based on the concept of naval battle We want to explore the potential of the well-known naval battle game through the extension of possible in-game actions, by adding maps.
+A tactical game based on the concept of naval battle.
+We want to explore the potential of the well-known naval battle game through the extension of possible in-game actions, by adding maps.
 First and foremost, we want it to be more dynamic.